bsnes-emu/bsnes/BESS.md

 If only some of the size-offset pairs are available (for example, partial HLE SGB implementation), missing fields are allowed to have 0 as their size, and implementations are expected to fall back to a sane default.

 #### END block
 The END block uses the `'END '` identifier, and is a required block that marks the end of BESS data.
 Naturally, it must be the last block.
+The length of the END block must be 0.

+## Validation and Failures

+Other than previously specified required fail conditions, an implementation is free to decide what format errors should abort the loading of a save file.
+Structural errors (e.g. a block with an invalid length, a file offset that is outside the file's range, or a missing END block) should be considered as irrecoverable errors.
+Other errors that are considered fatal by SameBoy's implementation:
+* Duplicate CORE block
+* A known block, other than NAME, appearing before CORE
+* An invalid length for the XOAM, RTC, SGB or HUC3 blocks
+* An invalid length of MBC (not a multiple of 3)
+* A write outside the $0000-$7FFF and $A000-$BFFF ranges in the MBC block
+* An SGB block on a save state targeting another model
+* An END block with non-zero length